learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 ### Inserting Data into a table with the `#save` Method

-Let's built an instance method, `#save`, that saves a given instance of our `Song` class into the songs table of our database.
+Let's build an instance method, `#save`, that saves a given instance of our `Song` class into the songs table of our database.

 ```ruby
 class Song